EllyC20/ms3-beauty-buys/README.md

 * A user who is not logged in, can reach four pages;
 * Home / Index
-* Reviews - cannot upload a review.
+* Reviews - Cannot upload a review.
 * Register
 * Log In